alanbchristie/PyKubePressureCooker/README.md

 -   A unix OS (sorry)
 -   Python 3
 -   An OpenShift cluster (i.e. [minishift]).
-    Tested with minishift v1.10.0 and OpenShift 3.6.0 using the command:
+    Tested with minishift v1.10.0 and OpenShift 3.6.0 and OpenShift 3.7.0 using the command:

     `minishift start --cpus 4 --memory 8GB --disk-size 40GB
         --openshift-version 3.6.0 --vm-driver virtualbox`